Elections in Pakistan: Past elections

-The first direct elections held in the country after independence were for the Provincial Assembly of the Punjab between 10–20 March 1951.
-The elections were held for 197 seats.
+The first direct elections held in the country after independence were for the Provincial Assembly of the Punjab between 10 and 20 March, The elections were held for 197 seats.
 As many as 939 candidates contested the election for 189 seats, while the remaining seats were filled unopposed.
 Seven political parties were in the race.
 The election was held on an universal basis with approximately one-million voters.
 The turnout remained low: in Lahore, the turnout was 30 percent of the listed voters, and in rural areas of Punjab it was much lower.

 On 8 December 1951 the North West Frontier Province held elections for Provincial legislature seats.
 In a pattern that would be repeated throughout Pakistan's electoral history, many of those who lost accused the winners of cheating and rigging the elections.
 Similarly, in May, 1953 elections to the Provincial legislature of Sindh were held and they were also marred by accusations of rigging.

 In April 1954, the general elections were held for the East Pakistan Legislative Assembly, in which the Pakistan Muslim League lost to the pan-Bengali nationalist United Front alliance.
 Incumbent Prime Minister of East Pakistan Mr. Nurul Amin lost his parliament seat to a veteran student leader and language movement stalwart Khaleque Nawaz Khan in Mr. Amin's home constituency Nandail of Mymensingh district.
-Nurul Amin's crushing defeat to young Turk of United front alliance effectively eliminates Pakistan Muslim League from the political landscape of the then East Pakistan.
+Nurul Amin's crushing defeat to the United Front alliance effectively eliminates Pakistan Muslim League from the political landscape of the then East Pakistan.

 The 1970 Pakistani general election, was the first direct general election after independence of Pakistan from British India.
-After a decades-long struggle, the military government was forced to transfer power to democratically-elected officials.
+After a decades-long struggle, the military government was forced to transfer power to democratically elected officials.
 In East Pakistan, the election was portrayed as referendum on self-governance for the Bengali citizens of Pakistan, who made up nearly 55% of Pakistan's population and were yet not given rights consistent with those of West Pakistanis.

-The election was won by Awami League, having 167 seats out of 313, and Sheikh Mujibur Rahman was to be the first democratically-elected Prime Minister of Pakistan.
+The election was won by the Awami League, having 167 seats out of 313, and Sheikh Mujibur Rahman was to be the first democratically elected Prime Minister of Pakistan.
 But the military government, at the request of opposition leader Zulfikar Ali Bhutto, refused to transfer power to the elected Parliament, causing the beginning of the Bangladesh Liberation War.

-All data and calculations are provided by Election Commission of Pakistan as Public domain.
-The General elections in 1985 were non-partisan general elections, but many technocrats belong to the one party to another.
+All data and calculations are provided by Election Commission of Pakistan as the public domain.
+The general elections in 1985 were non-partisan general elections, but many technocrats belonged to the one party to another.